 Reports indicate that the company’s work culture can be ruthless.
 The company monitors employee efficiency.
 Inefficient employees are fired.
 Workers who have been injured may be more at risk of losing their jobs or being written up.

 Amazon is not the only company that has been known to violate OHSA’s rules.
 The holiday season puts strain on workers across many industries.
 From delivery personnel to department store workers, the holiday season can bring the risk of more injuries to workers who may be putting in overtime or may be facing higher workloads.
+For example, many jobs like this that involve warehouse work either invest in forklift hire, or buy forklifts themselves – to use a forklift you need to have a license and be trusted to drive the forklift safely.
+If you have acquired injuries which affect you in any way, such as impairing your vision, you are a health and safety risk to yourself and other people.
+This is bad practice.
+Anyone who has responsibility over machinery let alone staff welfare has to be aware of this.
 If you have been injured on the job, it is important to protect your rights.
 You may be entitled to receive compensation for lost wages and money to cover your medical expenses under worker’s compensation.

 If you are having trouble with a claim, consider speaking to the Law Office of Martin T. Montilino, personal injury lawyers in Minneapolis, Minnesota.
 Our firm can work with you and your family to help you receive the compensation you may deserve under the law.
 Some companies may try to discourage workers from making a claim, or may unfairly deny a claim.
 If you believe this is the case, you have rights.
 Visit our firm at https://www.martinmontilino.com/ to learn more.